 Have you ever noticed the paradox of an activist whose heart palpitates for the starving children of Africa to whom they have never met, all the while grinding his or her heel into the faces of the people that are around them to whom they know?
 They shout louder than all the other activists.
 They carry more signs, write more letters to newspapers, shoot out more e-mails, and make more phone calls to their elected representatives, and call into more talk radio shows every chance they get.
 But they do not know how to love their neighbor as themselves and it really shows.
 They lack the milk of human kindness.
 In a word, this kind of activist is spiritually dead.

-- William Shakespeare VS The United States Government by Rocket Kirchner
+- The Gospel Of Mark VS The Imperial Mindset by Rocket Kirchner

 Please pass this on to anyone you know who may be considering enlisting as a soldier (mercenary).